Five Americans

-Five Americans was a 1960s American rock band, most famous for their song "Western Union", which reached number five in the U.S. Billboard chart and was their only single to chart in the Top 20.
+The Five Americans was a 1960s American rock band, best known for their song "Western Union", which reached number five in the U.S. Billboard chart and was their only single to chart in the Top 20.
 In Canada, they had three in the Top 20.

 Career

-The Mutineers formed in Durant, Oklahoma (Southeastern State College) in 1962.
+The Mutineers formed in Durant, Oklahoma, Southeastern State College in 1962.
 The band members crossed paths at the university, and began performing a repertoire of Bo Diddley and Duane Eddy standards within the campus.
 In 1963, the band recorded their debut single, "Jackin' Around", in Dallas, Texas, an instrumental which received extensive airplay in their college.
 The British Invasion influenced The Mutineers to include Beatles numbers to their repertoire, a change in outfitting, and a slight emphasis to vocals.
 However, their most impactful acquisition was their utilization of the Vox Continental electronic organ, a later highlight of the group's sound.
 While in Dallas, the band achieved prominence playing as a frequent attraction in a venue called The Pirate's Nook.
 There they came to the attention of Abnak Records, whose president John Abdnor took the group under his wing.
 Shortly thereafter, the band identified themselves as the Five Americans.

 For a short while after their five top singles "I See The Light", "Western Union", "Sound of Love", "Evol - Not Love", and "Zip Code" were released, they toured.
-However, their manager, Jon Abdnor Sr., president and owner of Abnak Records and Bankers Management and Services Insurance Co., was allowed control of their finances.

-After Abdnor's death in 1996, all rights to their songs should have reverted to the original group, but Sundazed Records bought the original tapes.
+However, their manager, Jon Abdnor Sr., owner/president of Abnak Records (and Bankers Management and Services Insurance Co.), was allowed control of their finances.
+After Abdnor's death in 1996, all rights to their songs should have reverted to the group, but Sundazed Music bought the original tapes.
 The Five Americans are now receiving their share of the sales and publishing royalties.